The Institute of Contemporary Scotland (ICS), publisher of the Scottish Review, was established in 2000.

 The programme originated with a pilot scheme in Glasgow in November 2002.
 It was so successful that it was extended to Northern Ireland in 2003, England and Wales in 2004, and the Republic of Ireland in 2005.
 The Young Scotland Programme is now part of the wider Young UK and Ireland Programme, which is organised by ICS's partner charity, the Young Programme.

-Trustees of ICS: Kenneth Roy (Chairman), Professor Walter Humes, Fiona MacDonald, Islay McLeod (Secretary of the Institute)
+Trustees of ICS: Alexis Jay, Fiona MacDonald, Alan McIntyre, Islay McLeod (Secretary of the Institute), Mairi Clare Rodgers

 Patron of ICS: Alan McIntyre